paddymul/buckaroo/README.md

 ## Summary stats
 The summary stats view can be toggled by clicking on the `0` below the `Σ` icon.
 Summary stats are similar to `df.describe` and extensible.

-## Inteligent sampling

-Buckaroo will display entire DataFrames up to 10k rows.
-Displaying more than that would run into performance problems that would make display too slow.
-When a DataFrame has more than 10k rows, Buckaroo samples a random set of 10k rows, and also adds in the rwos with the 5 most extreme values for each column.

 ## Sorting

 All of the data visible in the table (rows shown), is sortable by clicking on a column name, further clicks change sort direction then disable sort for that column.
 Because extreme values are included with sample rows, you can see outlier values too.

+## Search
+Search is built into Buckaroo so you can quickly find the rwos you are looking for.

+## Lowcode UI

+Buckaroo has a simple low code UI with python code gen. This view can be toggled by clicking the checkbox below the ` λ `(lambda) icon.

+## Autocleaning

+Select a cleaning method from the status bar.
+Buckaroo has heuristic autocleaning.
+The autocleaning system inspects each column and runs statistics to decide if a cleaning methods should be applied to the column (parsing as dates, stripping non integer characters and treating as an integer, parsing implied booleans "yes" "no" to booleans), then adds those cleaning operations to the low code UI.
+Different cleaning methods can be tried because dirty data isn't deterministic and there are multiple approaches that could properly apply to any situation.

 ## Extensibility at the core

 Buckaroo summary stats are built on the [Pluggable Analysis Framework](https://buckaroo-data.readthedocs.io/en/latest/articles/pluggable.html) that allows individual summary stats to be overridden, and new summary stats to be built in terms of existing summary stats.
 Care is taken to prevent errors in summary stats from preventing display of a dataframe.

-## Lowcode UI (beta)

-Buckaroo has a simple low code UI with python code gen. This view can be toggled by clicking on the `0` below the ` λ ` icon.

 ## Auto cleaning (beta)